 - Twitter/X - Practical social-feed case: large-scale fanout, ranking, cache design, and spike handling.

-- Notification System - Adjacent engagement pipeline with asynchronous delivery and controlled degraded modes.
+- Notification System - An adjacent engagement pipeline with the same logic: asynchronous delivery and degraded modes planned in advance.